 For Crystal, things seemed to be looking up.
-She was almost finished with her associate degree in veterinary science which would allow her to become a veterinary technician.
+She was almost finished with her associate degree in veterinary science, which would allow her to become a veterinary technician.
 She already had her resume in at several veterinary offices near her house.
 She had also managed to save up enough money for a down payment on a car.

 Crystal was sharing these positive achievements with her grandmother over coffee one afternoon when the phone rang.
-As Crystal talked, Betty watched her granddaughter's face fall, her voice grow thin and her hand curl into a fist.
+As Crystal talked, Betty watched her granddaughter's face fall and hand curl into a fist.
 When the conversation ended, she slammed the phone onto the hook and sat back down at the table.

 "What is it, Crystal?"
-Grandma Betty asked.
+Betty asked.